-:(Primary data is more expensive and time consuming to gather :(secondary data might not suit the purpose of the study, so lacks validity

-Meta-analyses are a form of secondary data.

-- Quantitative data is numerical data e.g. the % of people who have depression. - Closed questions produce quantitative data. - :(quantitative data is scientific - :) comes from large samples - :) can be displayed via descriptive statistics - Qualitative data is in the form of words, pictures or a story. - Qualitative data is descriptive. - Open questions produce qualitative data. - :(qualitative data is less scientific. - :) qualitative data can be turned into quantitative data.
+Primary data: data collected directly for a specific :(Primary data is more expensive and time consuming to gather :(secondary data might not suit the purpose of the study, so lacks validity purpose.
+Secondary data: data used in a study that have already been collected for a different purpose.
+Meta-analyses: a procedure used to merge and Meta-analyses are a form of secondary data. analyse findings from studies focusing on a similar issue in order to draw overall conclusions.
+Quantitative- Measuring the quantity of Quantitative data is numerical data e.g. the % of people who have something. depression.
+Qualitative - Measuring the quality of • Closed questions produce quantitative data. something. :(quantitative data is scientific :) comes from large samples :) can be displayed via descriptive statistics Qualitative data is in the form of words, pictures or a story.
+Qualitative data is descriptive.
+Open questions produce qualitative data. :(qualitative data is less scientific. :) qualitative data can be turned into quantitative data.